 Eggs: Rich in sulphur and amino acids that are needed for the production of keratin.

 Milk, cheese, yoghurt: Rich in calcium, important for healthy bones, especially for RA sufferers.
 Also contain magnesium, folic acid and vitamins.
 Eat low fat or skimmed varieties as saturated fat can increase inflammation.

 In addition to a good diet, there is evidence that some supplements will help keep your joints moving smoothly.

 Glucosamine sulphate & chondroitin: Glucosamine is an amino sugar that occurs naturally in the body.
 It is a key component of cartilage and helps form elastin and collagen and does appear to help reduce joint pain, tenderness and swelling for many people.
 A common dose is 500mg three times a day.
 Glucosamine is often combined with chondroitin although solid evidence of chondroitin’s efficacy is hard to find.

 Essential fats: Fish oils and the omega 6 fat Gamma Linolenic Acid (GLA) are important for all aspects of joint health, especially in relieving inflammation.
-Look for a supplement with at least 450mg of DHA and EPA.
+Look for a supplement with at least 450mg of DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).